URK21/SF-related/README.md

-CPU time is not only consumed the apex code.
-Declarative constructs suchh as formulas,validation rules, workflows, processes and flows use CPU time as well.
+CPU time is not only consumed by the apex code.
+Declarative constructs such as formulas,validation rules, workflows, processes and flows use CPU time as well.